SAEFP/livelink-for-facial-animation/README.md

 11. Go to “Animation” and select the animation you have just recorded.

-12. You can now play your recorded facial animation.
+12. You can now play your recorded facial animation.🥳👏🌟

-**_If you are having trouble seeing your iPhone under the LiveLink Source in UE, you can apply these solutions:_**
+**🤯_If you are having trouble seeing your iPhone under the LiveLink Source in UE, you can apply these solutions:_**

 1. Switching your Network Profile to Private